JunyouC/regression_Assignment/assignment1_AMERISPEAK20220329.md

 ## Question_Democrats 1.3.1

+*Interpret the size of these last 2 coefficients.
+Are they large or small exstimated relationships.*

 As we can see from the table, both the CoBRAS subscale(implicit racism)(beta = -0.34, p \< 0.001) and stigmatizing attitudes and beliefs regarding opioid use disorder(beta = -0.36, p\<0.001) have a moderate